Jay Lee, artist portrait

 About

-My practice observes how materials hold and carry memory across different speeds of time and distinct environments—whether familiar or foreign.
-I view materials as vessels: holding air bubbles, textures of places, and colors from origins.
-Whether I’m mixing paints from natural pigments and red algae binders, melting glass, working with beeswax, cooking starch-based bioplastics, or capturing surrounding elements through the chemistry of alternative photography, I am engaged in a constant dance between what is frozen, what is melting, and what is decaying.
+Whether I am mixing paints from natural pigments and red algae binders, melting glass, working with beeswax, cooking starch-based bioplastics, gathering flowers, or capturing surrounding elements through alternative photographic processes, I am engaged in a constant negotiation between what is frozen, what is melting, what is decaying, and what is being transformed.

 한국어